Final Evaluation, 1st September 2017

 Reflection, 3rd August 2017

--saw they work, looked at the different ways that they had created tapestries
+- I researched how the artists had work and looked at the different ways that they had created tapestries

--Me realised that I have a lot of options to choose from on how I can make my tapestry/ tapestries look.
+- Me realised that I have a lot of options to choose from on how I can make my tapestry/ tapestries look.

 *Reflection, 1st August 2017